Prep time: 30 minutes

-1. Preheat a large heavy bottomed skillet, preferably cast iron, over low heat.
+- Heat a large heavy bottomed skillet, preferably cast iron, over low.
 Add the onion and cover the pan, stirring occasionally, for about 20 minutes.
 It should be golden and soft.

-4. Lightly grease a 9x9 or 11x8 casserole dish.
+- Lightly grease a 9-by-9-inch or 11-by-8-inch casserole dish.
 Transfer the mixture from the food processor to the casserole and spread it out evenly.
 Top with remaining cauliflower mixture and lightly press it into the bottom layer.

 - Bake for 30 minutes, until golden on top.
 Let cool slightly, sprinkle with paprika and serve!